If you want to build a WordPress blog today, this is one of the most comprehensive and up-to-date how-tos for beginners you’ll ever find online.

 You can resize and save different versions of your photos to your computer.

-For a list of recommended WordPress image optimization plugins, check out the wordpress.org plugins directory.
+For a list of recommended WordPress image optimization plugins, check out the WordPress.org plugins directory.
 Most of the plugins here are free.

-Use a CDN Services
+Use CDN Services

 Content delivery network services like Cloudflare will help you create a consistent and faster experience for your site visitors.